 The advice and direction provided by faculty mentors are crucial to the success of students in their research endeavors.
-As a master to an apprentice, the mentor’s job is to supervise and direct research but also to challenge, nurture and shepherd young researchers into possible future careers.
+The mentor’s job is to supervise and direct research but also to challenge, nurture, and provide opportunities for young researchers.
 In all cases, mentors are an integral part in the planning, development, and implementation of students’ research projects.
 Students benefit greatly from mentor input in all stages of their research.

 - Helpful Resource: “Five Effective Strategies for Mentoring Undergraduates: Students’ Perspectives” an article in the Spring 2013 issue of CUR Quarterly, published by the Council on Undergraduate Research.

 - Have concerns about getting started as a mentor or with a current mentoring situation?
 Reach out to Dr. Catherine Showalter!

 Many faculty members new to mentoring have questions about how their participation as a mentor will be acknowledged by their department.
 Acknowledgment of and rewards for mentoring vary among departments and colleges; faculty should consult with their department chairs to learn promotion and tenure expectations.
 The NC State Office of Undergraduate Research considers student mentoring to be teaching (and in some cases, research) rather than service.